 Finally, we have Filmora.
-Starting from $39.99 for an annual license, this is sort of my wildcard choice.
+Starting from $39.99 for an annual license, this is my wildcard choice.
 That is, it’s not really a dedicated GIF maker.
-In truth, it’s a full scale video editor which happens to support GIF exports.
+In truth, it’s a video editor that happens to support GIF exports.

 This could be a good option for some users.
 As a video editor, it’s fairly cheap and simple to use.
 Unlike the dedicated GIF creators, you get more advanced features like image stabilization and overlaying.
 You also get more advanced text overlays.

-This obviously improve your scope for creativity.
-I wouldn’t suggest this for someone who just wants to make GIFs or cinemagraphs.
+This obviously improves your scope for creativity.
+I wouldn’t suggest this for someone who wants to make GIFs or cinemagraphs.
 However, if you’re a marketing all-rounder, it hardly makes sense to use separate platforms for video editing and making GIFs, does it?
-Much better to have on platform which can do both.
+Much better to have on a platform, which can do both.

 5 Bonus Free Gif Creators

-If you don’t want to pay for a tool, there are a lot of simple free Gif makers on the Internet.
+If you don’t want to pay for a tool, there are many simple free online Gif makers on the Internet.
 These tools don’t have the same functionality as those listed above.
-For example, you might not be able to create text overlays, or the text overlays you can create only have a limited selection of fonts.
-Still they do work.
+For example, you might not create text overlays, or the text overlays you can create only have a limited selection of fonts.
+Still, they do work.

 For a desktop app that’s compatible with both Mac, and PC we recommend Photoscape.
 The software is primarily a photo editor, though you can use it to create animated Gifs.

-The purpose of this run down is, of course, to work out which of these GIF makers represents the best value.
+Of course, the purpose of this review is to work out which of these GIF makers represents the best value.
 I’d like to highlight two favorites, one at each end of the market.
-For a simple, easy to use GIF editor I’d recommend Gifzign.
+For a simple, easy to use GIF editor, I’d recommend Gifzign.
 For a little bit of extra functionality and flexibility, I’d definitely go for Liquivid, especially for the slightly more tech-savvy users among us.